Skip to main content

 Lizz Kaup, M.S.

-Elizabeth Kaup is the Case Manager for the Child Death Review Board and has held this position since May 2020.
+Elizabeth Kaup is the Program Manager for the Child Death Review Board.
 Before her employment with the Oklahoma Commission on Children and Youth, Ms. Kaup was employed with the Department of Human Services with both the Office of Background Investigations as a Background Investigator and as a Child Welfare worker in Child Protective Services.
 In 2004, Ms. Kaup started her career in social services with the Office of Juvenile Affairs at Central Oklahoma Juvenile Center (COJC).

 Ms. Kaup held various positions at COJC, most recently as the Independent Living Coordinator for the Independent Living Program.
 Lizz received a Bachelor of Arts in Sociology/Criminology in 2004 from the University of Oklahoma and a Master of Science in Human Resources Administration in 2014 at East Central University.